Esthermarch22/Work-Samples/README.md

 I bring a unique blend of cross-industry expertise, from scaling travel content marketplaces to shaping healthcare and finance narratives — and from editing academic manuscripts to leading print editorial teams.

 My editorial roots run deep:
 - **Print publishing** at *Infomedia18* and *Netscribes*, where I crafted B2B editorial frameworks and set quality benchmarks.
   I also oversaw the end-to-end production and design of magazines across sectors including **food processing, retail, automation, manufacturing, supply chain, and logistics**.
 - **Academic editing** at *Cactus Communications*, where I edited over 1,000 manuscripts across public health, nutrition, and economics, achieving a 99% acceptance rate in peer-reviewed journals.
-- **Digital leadership** roles at *Headout*, *Flatworld Solutions*, and *Trivone*, where I led content operations, built high-performance teams, and drove measurable content performance.
+- **Digital leadership** at *Headout*, *Flatworld Solutions*, and *Trivone*, where I led content operations, built high-performance teams, and drove measurable content performance.
+  I also developed innovative tools like a **custom Word Cloud Tool** for large-scale SEO mapping and a **Supply Readiness Tree** that enabled better validation of content inputs across formats like cruises and guided tours.

 ---